 As a Des Moines University osteopathic medical student, the Rural Medicine Educational Pathway offers you an innovative educational curriculum to develop and support your interest in rural primary care medicine.
 In addition to the standard DMU osteopathic medical school curriculum, the Rural Medicine Educational Pathway curriculum includes:

-- How to build a rural practice incorporating the use of osteopathic manipulation
+- Building a rural practice incorporating the use of osteopathic manipulation

-- End of life and other geriatric issues in rural medicine
+- End of life care – Does it differ in rural America?

 - Other topics pertinent to rural medicine